 Comprehensive Guide on Canadian ELD Mandate for Truckers

 The Canadian ELD mandate has been talked about at length among truckers and carriers for a couple of years now.
-More than the facts, it is the confusion and underlying policies that are creating the buzz around the ELD mandate.
-According to this legislation, commercial vehicle owners and drivers operating in Canada must switch to a certified electronic logbook within the compliance date established by Transport Canada.
-With the demand for suppliers of genuinely compliant logbook increasing dramatically, more and more carriers are now scrambling for the right solution for their business.
+According to this legislation, commercial vehicle owners and drivers operating in Canada must switch to a certified electronic logbook before January 1, 2023.
+The right choice of electronic logbook will keep you compliant, and can also help improve efficiency and increase profitability.

 Before going into more detail on the benefits of HOS247 logbooks, let’s take a look at the key facts of the Canadian ELD mandate.

 The ELD mandate was issued by Transport Canada on June 2019 through the Canada Gazette.
-The mandate came into effect June 12, 2021, but will be progressively enforced to raise awareness for a one-year period.
-By June 12, 2022 penalties will be applied to noncompliant drivers and carriers, which means truckers need to take immediate action to be prepared and stay compliant.
+The mandate came into effect June 12, 2021, but will be progressively enforced to raise awareness.
+This was originally expected to last for a year, but an additional six month extension was announced on March 7, 2022.
+By January 1, 2023, the mandate will be fully enforced and penalties will be applied to noncompliant drivers and carriers.

 According to the ELD mandate, every commercial vehicle owner or driver must switch to a registered electronic logbook as no paper logs will be accepted after the full compliance date.
 The electronic logging device will automatically record data from the driver’s HOS to keep RODS and store it in a report format that can be immediately accessed by the carrier company or the Transport Canada officers.
 The report prepared by the device will be a combination of information from the driver’s inputs and the data collected from the vehicle’s engine ECM.